 Yep.
 I didn’t have any problems and I haven’t heard of anyone having problems with it whether cut or uncut.

 There is one thing to consider, though.
-The Ion is designed for the average size gentleman.
+The Ion of Arcwave is designed for the average size gentleman.

 The sleeve is STRETCHY enough to accommodate most guys, but it might not be for you if you’re much larger or smaller than the average.
 I suggest you measure yourself before buying.